Pravitha-S/Customer-Retention-Product-Recommendation-Revenue-Optimization/README.md

 # Apiriori Algorithm is used to derive insights from data by finding the confidence ,support and lift which is useful for market analysis
 Package used for Apirirori is mlxtend.frequent_patterns

-# Product Recommendation : Finding Antecedents and Consequents which are product recommendations used for cross selling based on confidence,support and lift
+# Product Recommendation
+Finding Antecedents and Consequents which are product recommendations used for cross selling based on confidence,support and lift

+# Plots
-# Plots : Scatter plot used to evaluate Antecedent and Consequent and Pie Chart used for customer segmentation
+Scatter plot to evaluate Antecedent and Consequent and Pie Chart for customer segmentation

-# Customer Retention,Classify Customers,Revenue Optimization : RFM analysis used to derive these metrics
+# Customer Retention,Classify Customers,Revenue Optimization
+RFM analysis used

 # RFM analysis
 Recency: How recently has the customer made a transaction with us
 Frequency: How frequent is the customer in ordering/buying some product from us
 Monetary: How much does the customer spend on purchasing products from us.

 Customer ID / Customers are displayed by ranking customers based on their RFM score